andersbandt/Financial-Analyzer/README.md

 4. A statement object will be created on the GUI depending on what type of account it is
 5. All transaction data will be loaded

-## Things to Work On
-Features, ideas, and things that need improvement.

-### Code Cleanup

-- One thing to add to make the code prettier is to create a general class for data adding.
-Notice that I use a very similar layout for adding a Category, keyword, budget category.
-I could create a general class for that.
-- Another thing could be creating an InvestmentTransaction object based on the Transaction
-- Make a general tab object that all tabs inherit from.
-Could add some properties like hide tab or some shit
-- Have GUI elements like dropdowns auto regenerate when an event like a new account gets added

 ## Resources